 When the world has holiday shopping on its mind, how does a business grab a slice of that pie?
 With the current volatility and uncertainty, how do you pinpoint clear online marketing strategies for your small business?
 What plan can a brand put in place, to stand out in a sea of marketing messages, especially when the consumer is already overwhelmed?

-Launching and extending your holiday promotions in 2020 is a great start!
+Launching and extending your holiday promotions is a great start!

 To save you time, we have compiled 16 clever marketing ideas to adopt – and adapt – for your small business this season.
 A winning approach is to combine digital and offline marketing tactics smartly.